When it comes to finger food fried chicken wings are hard to beat, these come wrapped in the crispiest of crispy

 Super Crispy Fried Chicken Wings.

 I am a real advocate of moderation when it comes to consumption, these super crispy chicken wings definitely fall on the side of indulgence.

 Now indulgence is fine, so long as it is not a permanent state of being.

 So this fried chicken recipe is fried just like my salt and pepper squid.
 It is not oven fried, not baked but cooked in hot oil.
 And… Despite what you read on the internet nothing is the same as fried chicken!

-These fried chicken wings are full of flavour, perfectly cooked and have a healthy hit of spice.
+These wings are full of flavour, perfectly cooked and have a healthy hit of spice.
 Although that is the only nod to healthy that this recipe makes.

 The Secret To Deep Frying.